mikeybinnswebdesign/theme-template/START.md

 # Start

+## Requirements

+- Node.js
+- Composer
+- A compatible code editor (VS Code)
+- Git
+- A way to host a wordpress site locally

 ## Steps to begin

 1. Take a copy of this code and copy it into a folder outside of the Wordpress installation (excluding .git folder)